DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 Then open the .foam file in paraview by clicking file and open in the top left of the ParaView toolbar.
 You should see a source in the pipeline manager.

 Then click the green apply button on the left, below the Paraview pipeline window.
 You can also set up the 'auto-apply' feature by navigating to *edit* in the upper toolbar, then selecting settings.
+Auto-apply is the second setting under the *general* tab.

 Finally, load the plugin from the "Filters" menu in the upper toolbar